Treatment for vitiligo is based on improving the appearance of the skin by restoring its colour.

 Depigmentation may be recommended for adults who have vitiligo on more than 50% of their bodies, although it may not be widely available.

-During depigmentation, a lotion is painted on to the normal skin to bleach away the pigment and make it the same colour as the depigmented (white) skin.
+During depigmentation, a lotion is painted on to the normal skin to bleach away the remaining pigment and make it the same colour as the depigmented (white) skin.
 A hydroquinone-based medication is used, which has to be applied continuously to prevent the skin from re-pigmenting.

 Hydroquinone can cause side effects, such as:

 Depigmentation is usually permanent and leaves the skin with no protection from the sun.
 Re-pigmentation (when the colour returns) can occur, and may differ from your original skin colour.
 Applying depigmenting treatments in one area of skin can sometimes cause loss of pigmentation of skin on other parts of the body.

 Your dermatologist may recommend trying more than one treatment, such as phototherapy combined with a topical treatment.
 Other possible treatments include:

 - excimer lasers – high-energy beams of light that are used in laser eye treatment, but may also be used in phototherapy (not available on the NHS)

 - vitamin D analogues – such as calcipotriol, which may also be used with phototherapy